Discover Balance Transfer: How to Do it

 Is Discover balance transfer worth it?

 There are many credible and smart reasons to make a balance transfer to a Discover card.
-Assuming you are considering opening a Discover card anyway, if that card has a 0% introductory APR fee on transferred balances then it is more than worth it to consolidate the debt.
-However, for Discover balance transfer existing customers, it may not be worth it if the interest owed on those amounts is higher than what you currently pay.
+Assuming you are considering opening a Discover card anyway, if that card has a 0% introductory APR fee on transferred balances, then it is in your economic interest to consolidate the debt.
+However, for existing Discover cardholders, a balance transfer may not be worth it, assuming the interest owed on those balances is lower than you would pay with Discover.

 FAQs